Spicy Sticky Cinnamon Rolls with Cream Cheese Icing

 For the icing:

-To make the dough, sprinkle the yeast over the warmed milk in a large bowl and set aside for 5 minutes until slightly bubbly.
-With a whisk or the paddle attachment of a stand mixer, beat in the sugar, softened butter, eggs, vanilla, and salt.
-Stir in the flour 1 cup at a time, until the dough is very thick.
+To make the dough, sprinkle 2 1/4 teaspoons (1 envelope) yeast over 1 1/4 cups lukewarm milk in the bowl of a stand mixer and set aside for 5 minutes until slightly bubbly.
+Use the paddle attachment of a stand mixer to beat in 1/2 cup sugar, 6 tablepoons very soft butter, 2 large eggs, 1 tablespoon vanilla, and 1 teaspoon salt.
+Stir in the 4 1/2 to 5 cups flour, 1 cup at a time, until the dough is thick but still a little sticky.

-Wipe out the bowl and spray lightly with vegetable oil.
+Spray the dough and bowl lightly with cooking spray.
 Shape the dough into a ball and place in greased bowl, turning it to make sure it's coated in oil.
 Cover with plastic wrap and let rise in a warm place until doubled — about 2 hours.

 For the filling, grind the spices in a spice grinder until fine and mix with the brown sugar.
 (If you want to skip the extra spices or use powdered cinnamon instead of whole, substitute 3 to 4 tablespoons cinnamon for all the spices.)
 Cream the butter with the spices and sugar in a mixer or with hand beaters.